Warm-up

+Updated July 2026.
 Fresh X accounts that try to behave like established ones get suspended in week one.
 The good news: a careful, gradual warm-up — with low daily caps, randomized delays, and a real residential proxy — gets a brand-new account to a working baseline in two to three weeks.
-Here is the curve we recommend.
+This is the warm-up curve we use with HelperX slots; full hub: X account warm-up guide.

 Why a warm-up matters